janschill/cern-solid-code-investigation/report/report.md

 # CERN-Solid code investigation

+## Table of Contents

+1. Introduction Solid

 ## Introduction Solid

 The Web was created in 1989 by Tim Berners-Lee while working at CERN "to allow people to work together by combining their knowledge in a web of hypertext documents."
 [Source](https://www.w3.org/People/Berners-Lee/Longer.html).
 This brilliant idea has ever since grown as an essential part of our all lives.
 While it has given a new platform for all types of innovation, it has also evolved away from the initial idea of sharing knowledge freely.
 A new term has been coined describing the phenomena of isolating data from the public by creating the so-called *data silos*.
 The data in these silos is then only available to the organization controlling the application.
 A multitude of problems reside with this, like the actual content creator not owning their own data, nor having full access to it.
 Another drawback is that the application owners decide what interfaces are publicly accessible, therefore, not allowing users easy migrations of their data.
 This results in one user having to provide the same information to different applications: username, name, age and others depending on the domain.
 The same problem applies to traditional web applications when authenticating their users.
-Usually, applications will do the authentication themselves, but there are initiatives that decentralize this authentication, which is called single Sign-On (SSO).
+Usually, applications will do the authentication themselves, but there are initiatives that decentralize this authentication, which is called single sign-On (SSO).
 Solid is aiming at solving these problems by standardizing an ecosystem where data is stored on data pods chosen and fully controlled by the users/agents, where they can decided who has access to what data; Linked Data is utilized to create interoperable data, for seamless migration between applications and pods; authenticate with one identity provider (IDP) to use multiple Solid applications with one username and password combination.

 TODO: Maybe needs more